muon-protocol/muon-client-js/examples/ssr/README.md

           })
           .call()

-how to use this signatures and \_reqId
+how to use these signatures and \_reqId

     const Contract = new web3.eth.Contract(contractAbi, contractAddress)